wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 We can keep on applying the same premises over and over again.
 This means that to ride a bike I have to contemplate an infinite number of propositions, but this would mean I would never be able to ride a bike!
-This is a contradiction because we do actions like riding a bike without thinking of an infinite number of propositions.
+This is a contradiction because we, in fact, do actions like riding a bike without thinking of an infinite number of propositions.

 What are $p$ and $q$?
 We're assuming that there is some way of converting knowledge-how to knowledge-that so we're using variables to stand in